Average Price of Car Detailing in Australia 2026

 Pros of workshop: Controlled environment, professional lighting for defect identification, better for correction and premium coating work.

-Cons of workshop: You need to drop off the vehicle, may require leaving it for 1–3 days for full correction and coating packages.
+Cons of workshop: You need to drop off the vehicle, and may need to leave it for 1–3 days for full correction and coating packages.

-Many professional detailing operators now offer annual maintenance plans that lock in a schedule and discounted per-service rate.
-These are worth considering for vehicles with a ceramic coating, where regular professional maintenance washes extend coating life.
+Annual car detailing maintenance plans in Australia cost $400–$2,000 a year depending on frequency, and save 15–25% over booking the equivalent services one-off.
+They're worth considering for vehicles with a ceramic coating, where regular professional washes extend coating life.

 | Plan type | Frequency | Approximate annual cost | What's included |